zyang888/EquityGeneral/README.md

 100% Zoom
 * Header image and button size and position
 * Side Bar size and position
-* Dog tiles size and position
+* Project size and position
-* Dog tiles hover function
+* Porject hover function
 * Text do not overlap or create too much gap

 Varying Zoom